Jim Jackson (sportscaster)

 Jim Jackson (born March 23, 1963) is an American professional sportscaster.
-He currently serves as the TV play-by-play announcer for the Philadelphia Flyers.
+He is the TV play-by-play announcer for the Philadelphia Flyers.
 Jackson formerly did radio play-by-play broadcasting duties for the 4th and 5th innings of Phillies home games.

 Philadelphia Flyers

 Jackson, an Upstate New York native, started his professional career broadcasting for the Utica Devils after graduating from Syracuse University.
 In 1993, he became the radio play-by-play broadcaster for the Philadelphia Flyers, replacing Gene Hart, who had gone back onto television.
 Two seasons later, Jackson was promoted to the television side where he remains to this day.
-He has been the play-by-play voice of the Flyers on television for 26 seasons, now covering the games on NBC Sports Philadelphia with Keith Jones.
+He has been the play-by-play voice of the Flyers on television for 31 seasons, now covering the games on NBC Sports Philadelphia.

 Philadelphia Phillies and other experience

 Beginning in 2007, Jackson took on pre-game and post-game host duties for Philadelphia Phillies radio broadcasts, occasionally providing play-by-play if another member of the broadcast crew was absent.
 In 2010, his role was expanded to include play-by-play during the fourth and fifth innings of all regular season home games that did not conflict with his Flyers schedule.
+Jackson’s tenure with the Phillies lasted until he was laid off following the 2020 season.
 He has previous baseball experience as radio play-by-play voice of the Utica Blue Sox of the New York–Penn League from 1986 to 1993 and of the Eastern League's Trenton Thunder in 2005.
 He has also called college football, basketball, and lacrosse during his broadcasting tenure.
-He was laid off in 2020.
+Jackson has worked the Stanley Cup Playoffs for TNT since 2022.